bitfield/script/README.md

 # script

-`script` is a collection of utilities for doing the kind of tasks that shell scripts are good at: reading files, counting lines, matching strings, and so on.
+`script` is a Go library for doing the kind of tasks that shell scripts are good at: reading files, executing subprocesses, counting lines, matching strings, and so on.

 Why shouldn't it be as easy to write system administration programs in Go as it is in a typical shell? `script` aims to make it just that easy.

 ## What can I do with it?